 Doctoral Training Partnerships

 We are partners in several Doctoral Training Partnerships (DTPs) across the country.
-These awards are made to Research Organisations or university consortiums for them to disburse as PhD studentship funding, with the universities themselves providing match funding at varying levels.
+These awards are made to consortiums of universities for them to disburse as PhD studentship funding, with the universities themselves providing match funding at varying levels.
+These consortia work with a range of industry partners in the arts and humanities, such as Historic England, to provide opportunities for collaborative research and student development.

 Historic England and DTPs